 It is true that cast iron- Alzheimer’s link remains hotly contested as the cookware do leach, however research also shows that the amount of iron in a person’s brain appears unrelated to their iron intake or iron levels in the blood.
 Therefore, the whole theory of cast iron cookware causing Alzheimer appears to be just a myth as iron levels in the blood are not an indicator of Alzheimer’s risk.

 Cast Iron cookware with ceramic coating is better than uncoated cast iron?

-It is true, that ceramic or enameled cast iron might have its advantage like they do not rust and do not require seasoning, but this type of cookware also have some major drawbacks.
+It is true that ceramic or enamelled cast iron might have its advantages like they do not rust and do not require seasoning, but this type of cookware also has some major drawbacks.